 How To Add Gmail MX Records to a New Domain

-If you’re adding your domain for the first time in the Kinsta DNS tool, select the Add Gmail MX records checkbox, and you’re done!
+If you’re adding your domain for the first time in Kinsta DNS, select the Add Gmail MX records checkbox, and you’re done!
 The 5 Gmail MX records are added along with your domain.

 How To Add Gmail MX Records to an Existing Domain